HCDE 590–591 Capstone · MindOS

 02 — Affinity Diagram

 Five clusters.
-One system leveraging behavioral complusions.
+One system shaped by behavioral compulsions.

 5